Jo Taylor-Jones, MA, MBACP (Registered)

-I am a senior lecturer on the BA in Humanistic Counselling at University of Chichester and also visiting lecturer on the PGDip Humanistic Counsellling at University of Brighton so will not be able to take any students from these places.
+I am a Senior Lecturer on the BA in Humanistic Counselling at University of Chichester and also Visiting Lecturer on the PGDip Humanistic Counselling at University of Brighton so will not be able to take any current or recent students from these courses.

 Training, qualifications & experience

 - MA Psychotherapeutic Counselling

 - PGDip Person-centred Counselling (BACP accredited course)